yug95/node-mysql/README.md

 * Used common error structure format for all type of error throwing in Application.
 * Includes `documents` folder which contain swagger representation both in JSON and HTML, which will help front-end developer for better understanding.
 * `Pm2` a process manager which help to watch, reload, restart and monitor with load balancer in each and every activity.
+* `nodemailer` is used to send mail over SMTP. as for i now used for sending mail if error comes.

 # Swagger Related task